 Meaning: Love or the act of showing love.

 Example: I’ll take you to Watamu this Valentine’s Day because it is the city of mahaba.

 This simple short dictionary will make your interaction with the locals quite easier and better on your next visit to Malindi.
-Always feel free to use the words while talking to them and who knows, your vacation in Malindi may just give your Swahili language the boost it requires!
+Always feel free to use the words while talking to them and who knows, your vacation in Malindi may just give your Swahili, A tribe from the coast region that is believed to h... language the boost it requires!